SUBARU WRX STI

 Active safety features

-The new WRX STI employs a higher proportion of ultra high-tensile steel for key sections of the bodyshell, achieving a 140 per cent increase in torsional rigidity without adding to overall weight.
-Ultra high-tensile steel has been used to reinforce the front crash structure, side sill and A-pillar, which are the main structural parts of the cabin for occupant protection; the B-pillar, for greater side impact protection; and along the roof rail, to improve occupant protection in the event of impact on the roof.
+The new WRX STI has a higher proportion of ultra-high tensile steel for sections of the bodyshell, achieving a 140 per cent increase in torsional rigidity without adding to overall weight.
+The stronger steel is used to reinforce the front crash structure, side sill and A-pillar, which are the main structural parts of the cabin; the B-pillar, for greater side impact protection; and along the roof rail, to improve occupant protection in the event of impact on the roof.
 The side of the car also features high-strength cross members, helping minimise deformation in the event of a side collision.

 Front, side and curtain airbags are fitted as standard, as well as a new knee airbag which cushions the driver’s legs in the event of a collision.